New Jersey's first offshore wind farm hits a milestone – and one county is fighting all of it

 The monopile foundation – that’s the steel tube that’s driven into the seabed – was built at EEW American Offshore Structures factory in Paulsboro, New Jersey, near Philadelphia.
 Ocean Wind 1 is creating hundreds of construction and permanent manufacturing jobs in South Jersey.

-The 1,100 megawatt (MW) Ocean Wind 1, which is owned solely by Danish wind giant Ørsted, will consist of up to 98 GE Haliade X 12 MW turbines, and it will power around 500,000 households a day.
+The 1,100 megawatt (MW) Ocean Wind 1, which is owned solely by Danish wind giant Ørsted, will consist of up to 98 GE Haliade X 12 MW turbines, and it will be capable of powering around 380,000 households.
 It will be located 15 miles southeast of Atlantic City.
 The plan is for completion by the end of 2024.

 The state of New Jersey has set a goal of achieving 7,500 MW of offshore wind energy by 2035.